-- As tiredness is a common trigger for seizures avoid fatigue and jet lag by allowing adequate rest time during and immediately after the trip.
-If the flight is lengthy a stopover should be considered.
+- As tiredness can be a common trigger for seizures, avoid fatigue and jet lag by allowing adequate rest time during and immediately after the trip.
+If the flight is lengthy, a stopover should be considered.

 - If seizures are likely to occur during the trip take a travelling companion who is familiar with seizures or join an organised tour that has a trip leader who can assist if seizures occur and medical treatment is needed.

-- Have copies of your documents with you as well as with someone at home.
-These should include copies of passport, credit cards, emergency contact numbers of next of kin and numbers to call if you lose any documents of importance.
+- Make copies of your documents to keep with you as well as with someone at home.
+These should include copies of passport, credit cards, emergency contact numbers of next of kin and numbers to call if you get robbed or lose any documents of importance.

 - Carry copies of these documents separate from the originals, and leave an extra copy at home.
 Keep them in a waterproof bag or plastic.

 - Give friends or family a copy of your itinerary and make regular contact with at least one person.

 - Make or update your Will.